Management of Global Policies, Tags, and Project Settings

 If the state of the destination system does not match the exact state of the source system (tags, data sources, users, IAMs, purposes, etc.), there is a significant chance that policies will fail to be applied or applied the same way as in the source system.
 These failures are reported, but, in general, import/export should not be attempted unless source and destination systems are identical.

 The exported files contain the raw JSON format of a policy, not the simple policy language displayed in the UI, so there may be limits to how much users are able to use and understand comparisons of exported policies in Git or any other version-control workflow.

 Tags serve several functions: they can drive Local or Global Subscription and Data Policies, they can be used to generate Immuta Reports, and they can drive search results in the Immuta UI.
 Governors can create tags or import tags from external catalogs in the Governance UI.
 Data Owners and Governors can then apply these tags to or remove them from projects, data sources, and/or specific columns within the data sources.

 Sensitive Data Detection

-To help users identify sensitive data and to enhance the power of Global Policies, Immuta offers Sensitive Data Detection.
-When enabled on the App Setting page, this feature uses third party services to automatically identify and tag columns that contain sensitive data (PII, PHI, etc.) when the data source is created; this detection is based on an extremely small randomized sampling of underlying data, which is encrypted in transit, is used only for entity prediction, and remains confidential and managed by Immuta, subject to the same guarantees reviewed and agreed to in our license agreement.
+When enabled on the App Settings page, this feature uses third party services to automatically identify and tag columns that contain sensitive data (PII, PHI, etc.) when the data source is created; this detection is based on an extremely small randomized sampling of underlying data, which is encrypted in transit, is used only for entity prediction, and remains confidential and managed by Immuta, subject to the same guarantees reviewed and agreed to in our license agreement.